yt-project/yt/doc/source/tour/reduced_objects.rst

 can be displayed simultaneously.

-You can generate these profiles yourself, but because their API is completely exposed by the :class:`PlotCollection` object, you rarely need to.
+You can generate these profiles yourself, but because their API is completely exposed by the :class:`~yt.raven.PlotCollection` object, you rarely need to.
 But, if you are determined to, see :ref:`making_profiles`.
 Otherwise, check out :ref:`profiles_and_phase_plots`.